Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 The Backstreet Boys

 Now: Unlike other boy bands, after a brief hiatus the Backstreet Boys are back and stronger than ever.
 They released Black & Blue (2000) and Never Gone (2005) with the original members, and they have an upcoming album DNA releasing next year.
-The groups has sold more than 100 million records worldwide and continue to tour, even having released a documentary in 2015.
+The group has sold more than 100 million records worldwide and continues to tour, even having released a documentary in 2015.

 Then: With his striking blue eyes and mysterious demeanor, Jared Leto first came onto the scene when he was cast opposite Claire Danes in the cult-classic My So-Called Life (1994).
 Though the show only lasted a season, it quickly brought Leto a huge fan following.
 He would go on to star in films such as Prefontaine, Urban Legend, and the critically acclaimed The Thin Red Line.
 He ventured into music when he co-founded his band, Thirty Seconds to Mars in 1998.